Correspondence Theorems via Tropicalizations of Moduli Spaces: Parametrized Rational Curves and their Moduli Spaces

 This embedding can be used to compute a tropicalization of $\Mlno I$.
-Actually, the result is well-known: $\Mlno I$ is equal to the image in $\aT {\dPair{L_0}-1}/\mathds G_m^{L_0}$ of the Plücker-embedding of $\G^0(2,L_0)$ into $\aT {\dPair{L_0}-1}$, times $\aT r$.
+Actually, the result is well-known: $\Mlno I$ is equal to the image in $\mathds T K^ {\dPair{L_0}}/\mathds G_m^{L_0}$ of the Plücker-embedding of $\G^0(2,L_0)$ into $\mathds T K^{\dPair{L_0}}$, times $\aT r$.
 Hence its tropicalization is equal to $\tMno {L_0}\times \tT r$ by \cite[Thm.
 3.4]{SS04}, which in term is equal to $\tMlI I$ by \cite[Prop.
 4.7]{GKM09}.
 We see that the tropicalization of $\Mlno I$ is exactly its tropical analogue.
 However, to really be sure that we have chosen the correct torus embedding we need to show that tropicalization commutes with evaluation maps.
-We begin by constructing a natural candidate for the tropicalization of a given curve $\mathcal C=(C, (p_\lambda)_{\lambda\in L_0}, \apara)$ in $\Mlno I$.
+We begin by constructing a natural candidate for the tropicalization of a given curve $\mathcal C=(C, (p_\lambda)_{\lambda\in L_0}, \apara)$ in $\Mlno I$, which will be seen to be the tropical curve corresponding to the tropicalized Plücker coordinates of $\mathcal C$.
 For this we assume that we are given a representative of $\mathcal C$ in \emph{standard form}, that is that $C=\PS 1$ and $p_{i_0}=(0:1)$.
 Our construction is a generalization of \cite[Constr.
 2.2.20]{DennisDiss} to general valued fields.
 It works for parametrized curves in arbitrary toric varieties, as explained in Section \ref{aSec:Applications}, yet we will restrict ourselves to curves in projective space here to reduce the amount of notation.